valentynfaychuk/rs_node/README.md

 ## TODO

+- [ ] Get metrics on the dashboard
+- [ ] Connect to the real network
+- [ ] Debug and test the light client
+- [ ] Validation - through attestations
+- [ ] Implement the mutations hash
-- [ ] Parsing into MessageV2
+- [ ] Running contracts in wasm runtime
 - [ ] Refactoring the RocksDB and Fabric
-- [ ] For error metrics, add the error argument